Rene-km/project-blog/blog/posts/Project-Setup.md

 maintain.
 Since our system needs to process user audio files, analyse pronunciation accuracy and return feedback.
 In this blog post, we will walk through the Django setup process, loosely covering everything from installation to configuration.
-Let’s Dive in!
+Let's dive in!

 ## Installation of Django and Dependencies